 Liverpool Heart and Chest Hospital Trust cares for two Covid-19 patients in hospital

-Liverpool Heart and Chest Hospital Trust was caring for two coronavirus patients in hospital as of Tuesday, figures show.

-Liverpool Heart and Chest Hospital Trust was caring for two coronavirus patients in hospital as of Tuesday, figures show.

-NHS England data shows the number of people being treated in hospital for Covid-19 by 8am on September 28 was down from six on the same day the previous week.
+NHS England data shows the number of people being treated in hospital for Covid-19 by 8am on October 5 was in line with the same day the previous week.

-There were two beds occupied by Covid-19 patients four weeks ago in Liverpool Heart and Chest Hospital NHS Foundation Trust.
+There were no beds occupied by Covid-19 patients four weeks ago in Liverpool Heart and Chest Hospital NHS Foundation Trust.

 Most Popular

-The figures also show that three new Covid patients were admitted to hospital in Liverpool Heart and Chest Hospital NHS Foundation Trust in the week to September 26.
-This was the same number as in the previous seven days.
+The figures also show that four new Covid patients were admitted to hospital in Liverpool Heart and Chest Hospital NHS Foundation Trust in the week to October 3.
+This was up from three in the previous seven days.